defog-ai/defog-python/README.md

 ## Running without giving your database details to Defog

-If you want to store your database schema locally and do not want to give us access, you can run the query like this
+If you want to store your database credentials locally and do not want to give us access, you can run the query like this

 ```
 from defog import Defog